FIWARE-Ops/docs.academy/docs/integrated-courses/webinars.md

 <h2>FIWARE Webinar Recordings</h2>

 The FIWARE Foundation offers a series of training workshops in the form of online webinars.
 These are designed to appeal to a variety of audiences and are ranked according to their level of difficulty.
-Look at the FIWARE Website to check the list of [upcoming webinars](https://www.fiware.org/fiware-webinars/)
+Look at the FIWARE site to check the list of [upcoming webinars](https://www.fiware.org/fiware-webinars/)

 The webinar series will covers all you need to learn about FIWARE: what each of the FIWARE components brings and how